Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

 \subsubsection{Exhaustive Algebra of QMBS Hamiltonians}

 While these approaches provide a way to construct one family of Hamiltonians with QMBS, we are primarily interested in exhaustively characterizing \textit{all} Hamiltonians with a given set of QMBS, and we now show that the SM formalism appropriately extended and interpreted provides a way to do so.
-We focus on the original construction of Eq.~(\ref{eq:SMHamil}), and the extensions of these ideas to the generalized Hamiltonians of Eq.~(\ref{eq:SMgeneral}) proceeds straightforwardly by simply replacing $P_{[j]}$ by $\tP_{[j]}$.
-We start by analyzing the Hamiltonians $H_{\SM}$ by focusing on the first term in Eq.~(\ref{eq:SMHamil}), and we consider the bond algebra $\tmA_{\SM} = \lgen \{P_{[j]} h_{[j]} P_{[j]}\} \rgen$ where we choose sufficiently general operators $h_{[j]}$ with an appropriate support (implicitly allowing several generators associated with each $[j]$, i.e., $P_{[j]} h_{[j]} P_{[j]}$, $P_{[j]} h_{[j]}^{'} P_{[j]}$, $P_{[j]} h_{[j]}^{''} P_{[j]}$, etc., if needed).
-It is natural to expect that most operators in the pre-commutant $\tmC$, i.e., conserved quantities of Hamiltonians constructed from the pre-bond algebra $\tmA$, no longer commute with general Hamiltonians built out of $\tmA_{\SM}$.
-Since operators in $\tmA_{\SM}$ preserve the specific singlets of $\tmA$ and their degeneracies, we then expect that for sufficiently general $h_{[j]}$ the \textit{only} operators in $\tmC_{\SM}$, the centralizer of $\tmA_{\SM}$, to be ket-bra operators of these singlets.
-That is, we expect the bond and commutant algebra pair
+We start by analyzing the Hamiltonians $H_{\SM}$ by focusing on the first term in Eq.~(\ref{eq:SMHamil}), and we consider the bond algebra $\tmA_{\SM} = \lgen \{P_{[j]} h_{[j]} P_{[j]}\} \rgen$ where we choose sufficiently general operators $h_{[j]}$ with an appropriate support (implicitly allowing several generators associated with each $[j]$ if needed).
+It is natural to expect that most operators in the pre-commutant $\tmC$ no longer commute with general Hamiltonians built out of $\tmA_{\SM}$.
+Nevertheless the states in the target space $\mT$ are still annihilated by the generators of $\tmA_{\SM}$, hence ket-bra operators formed by those states are in $\tmC_{\SM}$, the centralizer of $\tmA_{\SM}$.
+For sufficiently general $h_{[j]}$ we expect these to be the \textit{only} operators in $\tmC_{\SM}$, hence we obtain the bond and commutant algebra pair